awsdocs/amazon-eks-user-guide/doc_source/create-kubeconfig.md

    aws --version
    ```
 **Important**
 Package managers such  `yum`  ,  `apt-get`  , or Homebrew for macOS are often behind several versions of the AWS CLI\.
-To ensure that you have the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
+To ensure that you have the latest version, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.

 1. Use the AWS CLI  `update-kubeconfig`  command to create or update your kubeconfig for your cluster\.
    + By default, the resulting configuration file is created at the default kubeconfig path \(`.kube/config`\) in your home directory or merged with an existing kubeconfig at that location\.
 You can specify another path with the `--kubeconfig` option\.